GAumala/red-black-tree/README.md

 let treeWithOneUser = insert emptyRedBlackTree (User "gabriel@hotmail.com" "gabriel") let treeWithTwoUsers = insert treeWithOneUser (User "jimmy@live.com" "jimmy")

--- insert the whole list with foldl let userTree = foldl insert emptyRedBlackTree users
+-- insert the whole list with foldl' let userTree = foldl' insert emptyRedBlackTree users

 -- find the username with address "frank@gmail.com".
 The Eq instance of User only -- checks for email address, so we can leave the username empty in the target value